sylvainschmitt/website/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm Sylvain, soon to be an ecologist at CIRAD (https://www.cirad.fr), a French research center working with developing countries on environmental and development issues.
+I'm Sylvain, an ecologist at CIRAD (https://www.cirad.fr), a French research center working with developing countries on environmental and development issues.
 I am currently conducting research into modeling the joint effect of climate